POTS and seizures: Connection, symptoms & management

 Pro tip

-Note the first warning signs you notice, such as dizziness, racing heartbeat, or confusion.
+Make a note of the first warning signs you notice, such as dizziness, racing heartbeat, or confusion.
 Sharing those early details can help your healthcare team tell fainting and seizures apart more clearly.

 Pro tip